TomPaynter/UART-CAN-Bridge/README.md

 The device will know if they are IDs because the DLC will tell how many bytes of the packet are actual data.
 Also note that only the lower 8 bits of the address are required, if the upper byte is not there it will assume that it was 0.

-At this stage the CAN driver is not written to accomodate EIDs but it wouldnt be hard.
+At this stage the CAN driver is not written to accommodate EIDs but it wouldnt be hard.

 #AT Command Set